 Following heightened nationwide attention to sexual assaults on college campuses, the Legislature passed House Bill 1, which establishes a statewide sexual assault policy for institutions of higher education.
 The bill requires any college or university employee who has regular interaction with students in a teaching, mentoring, advising or supervisory capacity to offer assistance in reporting to law enforcement an alleged sexual assault perpetrated against or by a student of that institution within 24 hours of being informed by the victim of the assault.
 The employee also is required to inform the victim of his or her rights under the law and of available and confidential medical, counseling and advocacy services.
-The legislation holds institutions accountable for the compliance of their employees with these requirements.
-It also requires institutions to train employees about the prevalence and nature of sexual assaults on college campuses and the reporting requirements under this bill and federal law.
+The legislation holds institutions to train employees about the prevalence and nature of sexual assaults on college campuses and the reporting requirements under this bill and federal law.

 HB 61 requires the boards of all public school districts, vocational-technical school districts and charter schools to digitally record their public meetings and make the recordings available on the districts' and schools' websites within seven business days.
 HB 292 requires schools to post the child abuse and neglect telephone reporting hotline number where it can be viewed by students.